urgdog/urg.systems/thonks/new-home.md

 - drainage slope outside?
 Gutters?
 Downspouts 6ft away from house?
 - Sump pump?
 Backup?
 Test them

 *Urg says: Water is bad demon to temple house.
-Control demon and is ok.*
+Control demon and is ok.
+Water flow down, is unstoppable, but easy to direct.
+Water in basement?
+Check gutters, not basement repair greedies, they tell u all bad things to scare for steal your coin.*

 ## electric panel (harness lightning bolts like true shaman)
 - Locate panel, test all breakers, label.
 (NOT "Jessica's Room!"
 Make diagram if need)